albar965/littlenavmap-manual/src/en/MENUS.rst

 Tools Toolbar
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Show or hide these :ref:`ui-toolbars`.

+You can also hide toolbars in the context menu that appears when right clicking on them.

+.. _main-statusbar-options:

 Statusbar
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Show or hide these :ref:`ui-toolbars` and/or the :doc:`STATUSBAR`.
+Show or hide the statusbar.
+See :doc:`STATUSBAR` for more on the shown information.

-You can also hide toolbars in the context menu that appears when right clicking on them.

 .. =======================================================================================================================
 .. =======================================================================================================================